jitang-github/asegrm/README.md

 Otherwise, asegrm will output files with the following suffixs:

-- .trees.asegrm.npy and .trees.asegrm.mu.npy: Intermediate files used when running the *merge* step to generate the final ancestry-unaware GRM.
+- .trees.egrm.npy and .trees.egrm.mu.npy: Intermediate files used when running the *merge* step to generate the final ancestry-unaware GRM.

-- .trees.asegrm.log: Log file
+- .trees.egrm.log: Log file

 ### Running *merge* step